EchoTrail-GUI: Building Actionable Memory for GUI Agents via Critic-Guided Self-Exploration: Experiments

 \subsection{Main Results}

 We first evaluate the end-to-end performance of EchoTrail-GUI against all baselines.
 As a training-free, plug-and-play framework, our approach provides a substantial performance uplift to existing models by simply augmenting them with experiential memory.
+We note that recent leaderboard entries (e.g., DroidRun, AGI-0) often rely on extensive pre-training, fine-tuning, or privileged APIs that differ from the standard AndroidWorld evaluation protocol; accordingly, our results and claims are scoped to \textbf{training-free agents evaluated under the standard setting}.
 The detailed results are presented in Table~\ref{tab:androidworld_combined_sr} and Table~\ref{tab:androidlab_performance_combined}.